kwaldenphd/code-in-context/_sources/09-reuse-modularity/11-reuse-modularity.md

 ## Built-In Functions

 Built-in functions don't require any extra steps to be able to access them in the programming environment.
-For example, you can see the source code for the `print()` function, contained in Python's `[bltinmodule.c](https://github.com/python/cpython/blob/main/Python/bltinmodule.c#L1972)` file in the [source code](https://github.com/python/cpython/blob/).
+For example, you can see the source code for the `print()` function, contained in [bltinmodule.c](https://github.com/python/cpython/blob/91f4908798074db6c41925b4417bee1f933aca93/Python/bltinmodule.c#L2145) file in Python's [source code](https://github.com/python/cpython).
 But all we have to do is use the function name in our program.

 ## Modules & Packages